-1 The term "independent" is interpreted in accordance with art.
+- 2 The term "independent" is interpreted in accordance with art.
 14 of the Swiss Code of Best Practice for Corporate Governance.
-In addition, section 4(d) of the Organizational Regulations further specifies that (i) a Director shall be deemed to have no or comparatively minor business relations with any member of the Group as long as such Director is not receiving more than CHF 120,000 during any 12-month period in direct compensation from any member of the Group (other than director fees and related compensations), and (ii) the Director is not a current executive officer of a company that made payments to, or received payments from any member of the Group for property or services in an amount which, in any of the last three fiscal years, exceeded the greater of CHF 200,000 or 5% of the recipient company's consolidated gross revenues for that year, and (iii) the Director has not held any executive position within the Company during the past three years, and (iv) the Director does not represent a shareholder that holds more than 15% of the Company's shares.

-2 Dr. Patrick Aebischer has been a Senior Partner and member of the Investment Advisory Committee of NanoDimension Management Limited since 2017.
-In 2021, PolyPeptide decided to commit to a limited investment in a partnership managed by NanoDimension Management Limited.
-Dr. Aebischer abstained from voting on this item (see also section 3.5.2.2 "2021 Board of Director meetings and key topics").
+In addition, section 4(d) of the Organizational Regulations further specifies that (i) a Director shall be deemed to have no or comparatively minor business relations with any member of the Group as long as such Director is not receiving more than CHF 120,000 during any 12-month period in direct compensation from any member of the Group (other than director fees and related compensations), and (ii) the Director is not a current executive officer of a company that made payments to, or received payments from any member of the Group for property or services in an amount which, in any of the last three fiscal years, exceeded the greater of CHF 200,000 or 5% of the recipient company's consolidated gross revenues for that year, and (iii) the Director has not held any executive position within the Company during the past three years, and (iv) the Director does not represent a shareholder that holds more than 15% of the Company's shares. - 3 Dr. Patrick Aebischer has been a Senior Partner and member of the Investment Advisory Committee of NanoDimension Management Limited since 2017.
+In 2021, PolyPeptide committed to a limited investment in a partnership managed by NanoDimension Management Limited.
+Dr. Aebischer abstained from voting on this item.
 The indirect business relationship between PolyPeptide and Dr. Aebischer resulting from said commitment is considered comparatively minor.
 Thus, Dr. Aebischer is considered independent within the meaning of art.
-14 Swiss Code of Best Practice for Corporate Governance and section 4(d) of the Organizational Regulations.

-3 Jane Salik (Member) served as the CEO of PolyPeptide from 2006 until 29 April 2021 and was a member of the Executive Committee of PolyPeptide from 2006 until 17 August 2021.
-Prior to her resignation from the Executive Committee on 17 August 2021, she was considered an executive member of the Board.

-4 Philippe Weber is a Partner at Niederer Kraft Frey AG (NKF), which acted as legal adviser to PolyPeptide in connection with its IPO and other ongoing legal matters.
-Refer to the section 4.2 "2021 compensation of the Board of Directors" of the Remuneration Report 2021 for disclosure of the fees received by NKF in relation to ongoing legal matters.
+14 Swiss Code of Best Practice for Corporate Governance and section 4(d) of the Organizational Regulations. - 4 Jane Salik (Member) served as the CEO of PolyPeptide from 2006 until 29 April 2021 and was a member of the Executive Committee of PolyPeptide from 2006 until 17 August 2021.
+Prior to her resignation from the Executive Committee on 17 August 2021, she was considered an executive member of the Board. - 5 Philippe Weber is a Partner at Niederer Kraft Frey AG (NKF), which acted as legal adviser to PolyPeptide in connection with its IPO and other ordinary course corporate legal matters.
+Refer to section 4.2 "Compensation of the Board of Directors" of the Remuneration Report 2022 for disclosure of the fees received by NKF in relation to these ordinary course legal matters.
 The business relationship between PolyPeptide and Mr. Weber is considered comparatively minor.
-Thus, Mr. Weber is considered independent within in the meaning of art.
+Thus, Mr. Weber is considered independent within the meaning of art.
 14 Swiss Code of Best Practice for Corporate Governance and section 4(d) of the Organizational Regulations.